cloudflare/cloudflare-docs/content/waf/managed-rules/reference/owasp-core-ruleset.md

       </div>
     </details>

-2. Get the ID of the rule that deploys the OWASP ruleset to your zone using the [Get zone entry point ruleset](/api/operations/zone-rulesets-get-a-zone-entry-point-ruleset).
+2. Get the ID of the rule that deploys the OWASP ruleset to your zone using the [Get a zone entry point ruleset](/api/operations/getZoneEntrypointRuleset).
 Search for a rule with `"action": "execute"` configured with the OWASP ruleset's ID in the `action_parameters` object.
 This rule will only exist if you have already deployed the OWASP ruleset.

     <details>
       <summary>Request</summary>